 - Will the host provide strong mentorship/supervision?
 Factors to consider: supervisor's level of experience and likely accessibility; host's commitment to training and supervision.

 - What is the likelihood that the host may extend candidate's employment beyond the Fellowship?
 Factors to consider: host staff size; regularity of hiring; past record of hiring fellows if known.

 - What benefits does a relationship with this host have for the law school?
 Factors to consider: desirability of location to other alums; reputation of host in legal profession/field; potential for future hiring; possibility of collaborations with law school.

 - Does the host show investment in the Fellow?
 Factors to consider: host's financial and in-kind contribution commitment, bearing in mind the overall budget and staff size of the host.

 Past Partnership Fellowship Sites

 As noted above, the Partnership Fellowships are hosted at an organization or agency of the Fellow’s choice.
+The prospective fellow is responsible for securing a host organization prior to applying for a partnership fellowship.
 The following organizations are ones that have previously served as hosts for Partnership Fellows.
 This list should be thought of illustrative not exhaustive.
 Any non-profit organization, government agency or for-profit entity demonstrating a commitment to serving low-income clients is eligible to serve as a host site for a Partnership Fellowship.
 For-profit firms and businesses with a demonstrated commitment to serving low-income clients may also qualify as hosts.